nautobot/nautobot-app-chatops/docs/admin/platforms/slack.md

 Once these steps are completed, you can proceed to the [Install Guide](../install.md#install-guide) section.

 ### Automatic Token Rotation
-If your slack app has [token rotation](https://docs.slack.dev/authentication/using-token-rotation/) enabled, you'll need to configure Nautobot ChatOps as follows:
+If your slack app has [token rotation](https://docs.slack.dev/authentication/using-token-rotation/) enabled, you'll need to:

+1. Configure Nautobot ChatOps as follows

 ```python
 PLUGINS_CONFIG = {